 You can be pleasantly lost for hours, as you appreciate each architectural masterpiece.

 - By Bus (Flixbus).
 It is a very cheap option that connects many European cities.

 - By train.
 Faster.
 The train is often costly in Italy, but sometimes it is cheaper and faster than the bus.
 We recommend you compare before buying.
 The train should arrive at Santa Lucia station.

-- By plane, to Marco Polo International Airport.
+- By plane, you can fly (affiliate link) to Marco Polo International Airport.
 It is outside the Main Island of Venice and 30-40 minutes from the Santa Lucia Train station, which is the most important.

 Transportation in Venice